Ryan Jeffers Player Props: Twins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.51).
+- The Cardinals' 4.49 team ERA ranks 22nd among all MLB pitching staffs.

-- The Cardinals allow the fewest home runs in baseball (103 total, one per game).
+- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (104 total, one per game).

-- The Cardinals will send Hudson (1-0) out for his second start of the season.
+- The Cardinals are sending Liberatore (1-3) out to make his ninth start of the season.
+He is 1-3 with a 6.75 ERA and 22 strikeouts through 32 2/3 innings pitched.

-- His most recent appearance came in relief on Thursday when the righty threw 4 1/3 innings against the Chicago Cubs, surrendering five earned runs while giving up nine hits.
+- In his last time out on Wednesday, July 5, the lefty tossed a third of an inning against the Miami Marlins, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.